Subscribe to our monthly newsletter HERE.

 Maggie Kimberl is a PR pro at NowSourcing.
 Follow her on Twitter @LouGirl502.

-Maggie Kimberl is no newcomer to the PR and journalism world.
+Maggie Kimberl of NowSourcing is no newcomer to the PR and journalism world.
 Graduating from the University of Louisville in 2004, Maggie began her career in journalism as a staff writer for Louisville.com in 2013.
 From there she continued her journalism path by writing for publications like The Whiskey Wash, Flaviar, The Bourbon Review, and American Whisky Magazine, while at the same time transitioning into her PR role at NowSourcing in 2014.

 Being that she has had her fair share of experience in both industries, making her quite multi-faceted, she knows the ins and outs of publicist/journalist relationships.
 She continues to grow both her journalism and PR careers side by side, making her a valuable asset to both worlds.
 Enjoy our PR blog about her daily life as a PR pro, her best career moment thus far, and the best PR advice for pitching media she has to give below!